nwthomas/gitops/README.md

 - Metal LB: An on-prem native software load balancer
 - Monitoring: Prometheus Operator with Grafana using storage PVC through Longhorn
 - n8n: Workflow automation platform with persistent storage
+- Ollama: Runtime for AI models on a GPU node
 - Dashboard UI for:
     - Argo CD: For controlling deployments and rollbacks
     - Grafana: For building dashboards against Prometheus data